midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 With conformance established, the interpreter gathers the caller's argument values and passes them as the callee's input vector.
 No encoding conversion occurs at this point: the Compact compiler has already flattened all structured types to field elements at compile time, and the conformance check has verified that both sides agree on the layout.

 The interpreter then fetches a snapshot of the callee's ledger state (the callee's circuits may read or write their own ledger) and recursively executes the callee's ZKIR in an isolated context: its own ledger snapshot, its own transcript, and no witness callbacks.
-If any circuit encounters a `PrivateInput` instruction — that is, if the circuit's implementation requires witness data — execution fails immediately.
+If any circuit encounters a `private_input` instruction — that is, if the circuit's implementation requires witness data — execution fails immediately.
 This restriction confines cross-contract calls to circuits that operate only on ledger state and caller-provided inputs (see §4.6).
-The callee may itself encounter `ContractCall` instructions, leading to further recursion under the same constraint.
+The callee may itself encounter `contract_call` instructions, leading to further recursion under the same constraint.

-When the callee finishes, the interpreter collects its output values (those designated by `Output` instructions in the callee's ZKIR) and writes them into the caller's output identifiers.
+When the callee finishes, the interpreter collects its output values (those designated by `output` instructions in the callee's ZKIR) and writes them into the caller's output identifiers.
 It then computes a communication commitment that cryptographically binds the call's inputs and outputs:

 ```
 comm_comm = transient_commit(concat(input, output), rand)